brandonkal/inkjet/README.md

 It's often the case that large projects will have multiple `inkjet.md` files.
 For instance, each service may have its own `inkjet.md` file to define how to build and test that component.
 To enable the import feature, include the text directive `inkjet_import: all` somewhere within your main `inkjet.md` file.
 If inkjet discovers this directive in the text, it will run a shell command that finds all other `inkjet.md` files within the current folder and merge them together before parsing and building out the command tree.
 If the imported file has an h1 heading, its commands will appear as a subcommand of that heading.
 If only h2 and below headings are available in the imported file, those commands will become sibling commands for the parent.
 See [a merged example here](tests/merged-example.md).

-The merge behaviour is as follows:
+The merge behavior is as follows:

 1. Found `inkjet.md` files are first sorted by directory depth and then alphabetically.
 2. Merged definitions can override previously-defined definitions.

-The override behaviour is useful as it enables you to share generic commands, and them override them on a project-by-project basis as needed.
+The override behavior is useful as it enables you to share generic commands, and them override them on a project-by-project basis as needed.

 All imported inkjet.md files are run as if they were called directly.
 Namely, if `inkjet_fixed_dir` is not set to false, imported commands will run with their working directory set to the parent directory of its `inkjet.md` file.